taishi-i/awesome-japanese-nlp-resources/docs/huggingface.en.md

   - gpt2-large-japaneseThis repository provides a large sized Japanese GPT-2 model.
   - Downloads: 1020
 - [ken11/albert-base-japanese-v1](https://huggingface.co/ken11/albert-base-japanese-v1)
   - This is a pre-trained ALBERT model in Japanese called albert-base-japanese-v1.
-How to use:
-This model is a PreTrained model and is generally intended to be fine-tuned for various tasks.
+How to use:This model is a PreTrained model and is generally intended to be fine-tuned for various tasks.
+Fill-Mask: This model uses Sentencepiece in the Tokenizer.
-Fill-Mask:
-This model uses Sentencepiece in the Tokenizer.
 There is an issue where unnecessary tokens may be mixed in after the [MASK] token.
-To use it properly, you need to do the following:
+To use it properly, you need to do the following:For PyTorch
-For PyTorch
   - Downloads: 1012
 - [mmnga/ELYZA-japanese-Llama-2-7b-fast-gguf](https://huggingface.co/mmnga/ELYZA-japanese-Llama-2-7b-fast-gguf)
   - This is a converted version of the gguf format of ELYZA-japanese-Llama-2-7b-fast being published by ELYZA-san.